La Cinémathèque Méliès: From 1961 to 2009: Locating, gathering and screening the lost films

 The rights heirs decided that the royalties they received from screenings or exhibitions would be used to restore negatives prints, while positive copies would be screened by the association during shows with projectors running at 18 images per second, patter, accompaniment and sound-effects to recreate the atmosphere of the time.
 With screenings and exhibition rentals, the renewal of copies or exhibited photos could be paid by the association.

 In March 1961, 113 members attended the first founding meeting.
 Actors (like Françoise Rosay, Noël-Noël, Pierre Blanchar), politicians (such as President Albert Sarraut, and minister Henri Ulver), cinema historians (Georges Sadoul), and institutions (international film libraries and the French Federation of Magic) were present.
 Filmmaker René Clair was the honorary president of the association registered with the Préfecture de Paris in 1961.

 In late 1961, the association could project 18 film copies bought by Dr Malthête from the British Film Institute, Travelling Showmen, collectors, descendants of magicians, or coming from donations.
 16 more were expected from international film libraries which the association had swapped copies with or bought copies from.

 As a private archive, the association was supported from the start by the F.I.A.F.
 (International Federation of Film Archives, founded in 1938).
 In 1961, the Malthête-Méliès represented France when they attended the F.I.A.F.
 Congress in Budapest, and then in Moscow in 1964 (many archives were already members of Les Amis de Georges Méliès).
 From 1964, the association remained an "Observer Member" of the F.I.A.F. until 1992, when this member status was cancelled.

 Thanks to solid and long-lasting relationships with film library directors (like Ernest Lindgren at the National Film Archive (N.F.A.) and David Francis at the BFI (British Film Institute) in London, Margareta Akermak and Eileen Bowser in New York City, Dr Breitenbach and Paul Spehr at the Library of Congress in Washington, D.C., Myrtil Fryda and O. Svoboda in Prague as well as Jerzy Toeplitz (Poland), President of the F.I.A.F., and many others like Paolo Cherchi Usaï), films were identified, retrieved and exchanged.

 In 1962, as they were touring the US, Dr Malthête and Madeleine located 31 films by Méliès deposited as Paper print in the Library of Congress in Washington.
-In 1977, Leon Schlesinger’ widow authorised Blackhawk Films to restore and copy some films: 49 were then added to the collection.
+In 1977, Leon Schlesinger's widow authorised Blackhawk Films to restore and copy some films: 49 were then added to the collection.
 In 1979, the Library of Congress (Washington) bought the whole Schlesinger's collection: Les Amis de Georges Méliès acquired 8 new films.